abbywadsworth/my386blog/about.markdown

 permalink: /about/
 ---

 Here is my data science blog.
+My name is Abby Wadsworth.